 I know this comes as a big surprise from a person like me who has spent the good 7 years of his life setting up a business from scratch.

 Believe me, after 5 years of toiling hard in the market our business has finally managed to find feet 2 years back.

 If someone asks me to repeat the last 7 years again.
-I will think twice before going through the grilling session again.
+I will think twice before going through the drill again.

-Does that makes me a villain, cynic, moron for writing such a negative article?
+Does that make me a villain, cynic, moron for writing such a negative article?

 You do not need to start up: